IT band syndrome exercises

 Warm up and Stretch

-Stretching and warming-up before intense physical activity are always recommended to prevent injuries.
+Stretching and warming up are always recommended to prevent injuries.
 Dynamic stretches activate the specific joints and muscles to be used during activity.
 A static stretch involves moving a single muscle into position and holding it for several seconds.
 Static stretches are good after activity to reduce stiffness and prevent strains.
 Someone prone to IT band syndrome should focus on stretching the IT band, hamstrings, hips, and thighs.

 Foam Rolling